 1. Use the Right Terminology

-Credit card companies and merchants respond better when you use industry-specific language:
+Credit card companies and merchants respond more effectively when you use precise, industry-specific language.
+Instead of general complaints, frame your concerns in terms they understand:

-– Instead of saying “I want my money back,” say “I’m requesting a chargeback due to merchandise not as described.”
+- Replace “I want my money back” with “I’m requesting a chargeback due to merchandise not as described.”

 2. Leverage Consumer Protection Laws